Ravinderrangera/Bankist-app/README.md

 # Bankist-app
-It's a bank markting website largely built with the help of DOM manipulation.
+It's a bank marketing website largely built with the help of DOM manipulation.